South Holston Reservoir - General Information

 A variety of fish attractors have been constructed over the years in an attempt to concentrate fish for anglers.
 These include brush piles which are used by many game fish and stake beds that are primarily for concentrating crappie.
 Attractors work well, but must be refurbished occasionally to maintain their effectiveness.

-Each year, the TWRA and the Sullivan County Parks Department host an angler workday.
-This is a productive method of creating numerous fish attractors and usually takes place in February.
+The TWRA and the Sullivan County Parks Department often host an angler workday.
+This is a productive method of creating numerous fish attractors and it usually takes place in February.
 If you are interested in helping, contact Russell Young at (423) 587-7037 or Observation Knob Park at (423) 878-1881.